silhavyj/Feistel-encryption-algorithm/README.md

 The program takes two required parameters - the input file and the key file.
 The content of the input file will go through the process of encryption as well as decryption within one run of the program.
 The second compulsory parameter, the key file, is a file containing keys to be used within the algorithm.

 #### input file
 There's no requirement as to what the structure of the input file should be.
-It could be any file, including binary files, such as images, documents, etc. If the input happens to be a binary file, the user needs to specify it using the `-b` option so the program can treat it accordingly.
+It could be any file, including binary files, such as images, documents, etc. If the input file happens to be a binary file, the user will need to specify it using the `-b` option so the program can treat it accordingly.
 By default, the program assumes the input file is a text file.
 ```
 ./feistel dwarf_small.bmp keys.txt -b
 ```